Mesa vacation rentals

 The city’s proximity to the Sonoran Desert and accompanying nature reserves provide plenty of opportunities to explore the area’s world-renowned red rock formations.
 Hiking and mountain biking are popular activities here, with easy access to hundreds of miles of trail systems snaking through the deserts.
 For a reprieve from the heat, you can always head onto the Salt River or one of several nearby lakes, joining the other paddle boarders, kayakers, and swimmers cooling off in the water.

-When is the best time to stay in a vacation rental in Mesa?
+The best time to stay in a vacation rental in Mesa

 Mesa boasts over 300 days of annual sunshine, with accompanying desert conditions, but the temperature does shift from season to season: from sunny and warm during the winter to scorching (and sunny) in the summer.
 Because of the extreme heat, winter and the shoulder seasons may be the ideal times to look for vacation rentals in Mesa — especially if you’re planning on hiking and mountain biking.
 Regardless of the time of year, it is important to be prepared for the heat and sun when visiting Mesa.
 Be sure you always have access to cool clothing, sunscreen, a hat, and plenty of water when you’re outdoors (many locals also keep water in the car in case of emergencies).